outthinkgroup/membergate-v2/notes.md

 - [ ] Build Setting for Modal
 - [ ] Build Signup form
 - [ ] Build Gutenburg block for inline protected content

+## Merge Fields
+- Any fields submitted will be checked against merge field settings if it exists
+- will use it if it does.

 - [x] Test mailchimp integration
 	 - getting lists